 Project LEA: Leading Educators in Advancing Inclusive Early Education is a 5 year project (2013-2018) funded by the U.S. Department of Education, Office of Special Education Programs (OSEP).

-Project LEA will prepare approximately 34 early childhood special administrators and supervisors to serve as educational leaders in their districts.
-These "front line" individuals play an important role in providing high-quality services to young children on IEPs and their families and we're excited to be working with them.
+During this 5-year period, Project LEA will prepare 34 early childhood special education administrators and supervisors to serve as educational leaders in their districts.
+These "front line" educators play an important role in providing high-quality services to young children who have IEPs and their families.
+The staff of Project LEA are excited to be working with these professionals.

-Project LEA uses distance learning technology to offer part-time program of study that will allow four groups of students to earn an Education Specialist degree in 2 years.
-PLEASE NOTE: The Project LEA Program of Study does NOT lead to any certification or license.
+Project LEA uses distance learning technology to offer a part-time program of study that will allow four groups of students to earn an Education Specialist degree in 2 years.
+PLEASE NOTE: The Project LEA Program of Study does NOT lead to any Ohio Department of Education certification or license, such as the Teacher Leader Endorsement or an Administrative license.

 This project is supported by grant #H325D130075 from the U.S. Department of Education, Office of Special Education Programs (OSEP).
 The contents are solely the responsibility of the authors and do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.